quininer/sftrace/README.md

 ### SFTRACE_OUTPUT_FILE

-Specify the output file path, which defaults to standard output.
+Specify the output file path for trace logs.
+If not set, no events will be recorded.

 ### SFTRACE_FILTER